-- 18. We enable providers to exclude specific groups of students from the target population and from being contacted by Ipsos.
+- 18. We enable providers to exclude specific groups of students from being contacted by Ipsos.
 These groups are: - a.
 Students who are deceased. - b.
 Students with serious health difficulties (including mental health difficulties), such that seeking a response may be distressing for them. - c.
-Students who, having been informed that their contact details will be passed onto the survey agency (Ipsos) for the purposes of the NSS, state that they do not wish to be contacted (students will also be able to opt out during the survey process). - 19.
-Students in groups b and c will still be able to complete the survey if they wish, through the survey website.6 - 20.
-These are the only grounds on which students may be excluded from the target population.
-Providers should code these students on their sample submission as category 'C' and providers should not provide contact details for these students.
-More information on the process is in the NSS 2024 set-up guidance provided by Ipsos. - 21.
-To enable the DfE to monitor exclusions and verify their consistent application, colleges should retain evidence to support them.
-Where a student asks that their details are not passed on, we will expect providers to retain evidence of this request.
-If the number of
+Students who, having been informed that their contact details will be passed on to the survey agency (Ipsos) for the purposes of the NSS, state that they do not wish to be contacted (students will also be able to opt out during the survey process).

-5 See https://portal.ipsos.com/sites/NSS.
+&lt;sup>6 See https://portal.ipsos.com/sites/NSS.